ccp84/go_north/README.md

 ## Concept
 Go North is aimed at Munchkin and D&D players who are fans of [John Robertsons live-action text-based adventure The Dark Room](https://www.thejohnrobertson.com/thedarkroom/).
 Users begin as a level 0 adventurer.
 By selecting from on-screen options as they go through the game, they can gain or loose levels on their quest to become a level 5 adventurer!
-'Loot' and 'Cheat Codes will gain levels.
+'Loot' and 'Cheat Codes' will gain levels.
 'Monsters' or 'Curses' will lose levels.
 Lose too many levels and it's game over.

 Overview of gameplay